 Late August or early September, students head back to school.
 As parents, we want our children to have a positive experience in school.

 Some of my best memories from school have nothing to do with common core or testing.
+Some of my best experiences teaching have nothing to do with identifying goals for student focus or following common core and testing.

 I learned to play my violin in fifth grade through a program they called “Music in our Schools.”
 Our junior high school girls’ choir, boys’ choir, and mixed choir competed with other groups in our area.
 In high school, our Spanish classes toured Mexico, and our orchestra flew to Denmark to participate in the International Youth Music Festival.
 In geometry, we used what we learned to make string pictures.